rti/nixwrap/README.md

 #### Options
 ```
  -w PATH  Write mount PATH into the sandbox.
  -r PATH  Read-only mount PATH into the sandbox.
  -d       Wayland display and rendering hardware access.
  -n       Network access.
  -a       Audio access.
  -c       Camera access.
  -b       DBus access.
  -u       System user information access.
  -e VAR   Add env var VAR with its current value.
 ```

 #### Advanced Options
 ```
  -m       Manual unsharing.
+By default wrap unshares ipc, net, pid, and uts
+          and tries to unshare (continue on failues) user and cgroup
-Does not automatically unshare any namespaces.
+          namespaces.
+With this option, wrap does not automatically unshare
+          any namespaces.
+Use together with bwrap --unshare-* options
+          (man bwrap(1)) to unshare manually.
- -p         Do not share the current working directory.
+ -p       Do not share current working directory.
+By default wrap will share
+          the current working directory as a write mount and cd into it
+          before running the program.
+With this option, wrap will not share
+          the directory and leave the current directory untouched.
  -v       Verbose output for debugging.
 ```

 ### NixOS Utility